HowieHwong/ChemOrch/README.md

 ### 3. JSON

 Currently, ChemOrch only accepts JSON files with two keys.
-The first key indicates the auxiliary data for the Instruction Generation, while the second key is optional, representing the ground truth of the instruction.
+The first key indicates the auxiliary data for the Instruction Generation, while the second key is *optional*, representing the ground truth of the instruction.

 ```python
 [